🌳 Six Timber Glamping Cabins | 📍 On the West Yorkshire Moors | 🛌 Sleeping 2 – 4 adults |

 For cyclists, walkers, wanderers and wayfarers, this glamping spot just 10 minutes’ drive from Hebden Bridge is a wild and wonderful playground.
 From your front door you can walk the Calderdale and Pennine Ways or cycle the Sustrans National Route 68 (there’s a bike wash and racks for when you get back).
 There’s also a regular bus service to Hebden Bridge and Heptonstall a short walk away from the glamping site.

 Of course, should you simply want to curl up with a book alongside the butterflies, birds and deer that live around Daisy Bank Camp (and not venture out), you can.
-This is a special place of peace where the sense of resting alongside nature is second-to-none.
+This is a special place of peace where you can rest alongside nature without a care in the world.

 - Six glamping cabins built by hand sleeping 2 – 4